-Our Conservation Education division has been working since 2005 to make the Institute’s scientific staff and facilities available to challenge, engage, and inspire students from middle school to college.
-In our state-of-the-art Conservation Education Lab and Eddy Family Outdoor Learning Lab, students, teachers, and community members have direct experience with research scientists, gain access to powerful research tools, and are involved in lessons that connect them to the science of conservation in new and exciting ways.
+Our Community Engagement team has been working since 2005 to make the Institute’s scientific staff and facilities available to challenge, engage, and inspire students from middle school to college.
+In our state-of-the-art Community Engagement Lab and Eddy Family Outdoor Learning Lab, students, teachers, and community members have direct experience with research scientists, gain access to powerful research tools, and are involved in lessons that connect them to the science of conservation in new and exciting ways.

 Our approach provides the opportunity to share a full, in-depth look at the work of conservation biology and the many fields of study that help guide conservation decision-making.
 Our specialized facilities offer the chance to work firsthand with the tools and techniques used in conserving endangered species.
 All of our programs are developmentally appropriate, relevant to real-world problems, and emphasize understanding through inquiry.

 Our summer workshops for middle school and high school science teachers began with 12 participants in the summer of 2006.
 A dozen high school life science teachers from all over Southern California were invited to the Beckman Center for Conservation Research to experience a week in the life of a conservation scientist.
 The pilot program focused on the conservation history and recovery of the California condor, and was designed to bring topics of conservation science into local classrooms.